 When combined with SecurityPlus for MDaemon, MDaemon provides inline Antivirus scanning that helps detect and reject viruses with the least amount of time and effort.

-MDaemon supports the Secure Sockets Layer (SSL)/Transport Layer Security (TLS/StartTLS) protocol for SMTP, POP, and IMAP, and for WorldClient (MDaemon's Web-Based Email Client).
+MDaemon supports the Secure Sockets Layer (SSL)/Transport Layer Security (TLS/StartTLS) protocol for SMTP, POP, and IMAP, and for MDaemon Webmail.

-Controls what the MDaemon Messaging Server does when a message arrives at your mail server that is neither from nor to a local address.
+Controls what the MDaemon Email Server does when a message arrives at your email server that is neither from nor to a local address.

-SMTP Authentication provides an option requiring users to authenticate with a username and password when sending mail.
+SMTP Authentication provides an option requiring users to authenticate with a username and password when sending email.

 MDaemon's spam Filter supports Bayesian learning, which is a statistical process that can optionally be used to analyze spam and non-spam messages in order to increase the reliability of spam recognition over time.
 The spam filter can then increase or decrease a message's spam score based upon the results of its Bayesian comparison.